zero-radiance/zero-radiance.github.io/_source_/content/post/z-buffer-precision.md

 draft: true
 ---

 High Z-buffer precision is something that we take for granted these days.
-Since the introduction of [reverse Z-buffering](https://doi.org/10.1145/311534.311579) (and, assuming you use the standard tricks like [camera-relative transforms](https://pharr.org/matt/blog/2018/03/02/rendering-in-camera-space.html)), most depth precision issues are a thing of the past.
+Since the introduction of [reversed floating-point depth buffering](https://doi.org/10.1145/311534.311579) (and, assuming you use the standard tricks like [camera-relative transforms](https://pharr.org/matt/blog/2018/03/02/rendering-in-camera-space.html)), most depth precision issues are a thing of the past.
 You ask the the rasterizer to throw triangles at the screen and, almost magically, and they appear at the right place and in the right order.

 There are many existing articles concerning Z-buffer precision ([1](https://doi.org/10.1145/311534.311579), [2](https://mynameismjp.wordpress.com/2010/03/22/attack-of-the-depth-buffer/), [3](http://www.geometry.caltech.edu/pubs/UD12.pdf), [4](http://www.humus.name/Articles/Persson_CreatingVastGameWorlds.pdf), [5](https://outerra.blogspot.com/2012/11/maximizing-depth-buffer-range-and.html), [6](http://dev.theomader.com/depth-precision/), [7](https://developer.nvidia.com/content/depth-precision-visualized)), as well as sections in the [Real-Time Rendering](http://www.realtimerendering.com/book.html) and the [Foundations of Game Engine Development](https://foundationsofgameenginedev.com/#fged2) books.
 So, why write another one?
 While there is nothing wrong with the intuition and the results presented there, I find the numerical analysis part (specifically, its presentation) a bit lacking, so that, even after reading all these articles, I still do not feel that I have achieved what Jim Blinn would call the [ultimate understanding](https://doi.org/10.1109/38.210494) of the concept and the way it actually works in practice.